-At first you're like, "this is kind of nice."
-But as the hours turn into days, you're ready to take a sledgehammer to those walls.
-They don't stop!
-They go on and on and on and on, burrowing their way into your psyche with malevolent purpose.
-It's worse than your seven-year- old son practicing f So THE answer to this question is, yes, crickets are harmful.
+It's worse than your seven-year- old son practicing for recital so the answer to this question is, yes, crickets are harmful.
 After a weekend infestation you'll need to see a shrink for months.
 And, who knows if you'll ever be the same again.
 Okay.
 Maybe I'm exaggerating.
 But if you've ever had an infestation of crickets, you're nodding right now in agreement, aren't you?
 Three days of sleep deprivation sticks with you or his strings recital.